Santiago Pérez de Manosalbas: The Presidency

 Pérez, being considered an educator rather than a politician, chose education as his highest priority.
 He strengthened training facilities for teachers, ordered the construction of various primary schools, and consolidated the National University of Colombia.
 As president he, and members of his staff assisted the graduation ceremonies of young professionals to show support from the government.
 He promoted the expansion of the national railways system, including the construction of the "Ferrocarril del Norte" and the acquisition of the "Ferrocarril de Bolívar".

 During his administration the civil war of 1875-76 broke out.

 Writer

-Pérez started out early on in his life to write.
+Pérez started out early in his life to write.